 Fever is described as a symptom of many diseases in Modern medicines.
-But in Ayurveda, fever or Jwara (as Ayurveda experts call it) is a disease itself.
+But, fever in Ayurveda or Jwara (as Ayurveda experts call it) is a disease itself.
 There is a specific pattern, pathology, general signs and even the death signs of fever described in Ayurveda.
 Fever has been described in detail in Ayurveda texts.
-In this blog, we have tried to come up with some general questions related to Fever and its Treatment in Ayurveda.
+In this blog, we have tried to come up with some general questions related to Fever and its Ayurveda Treatment.

 In Ayurveda, Fever is known as “Jwara roga”.